 Worried about what to do when little ones are poorly?
 Unsure if you need to bring them to see a doctor?
 Wessex Healthier together is a very useful online resource providing advice and guidance on common conditions and how to care for an unwell child.

 Friends and Family Test - tell us how we're doing

 Have you heard about the friends and family test?
-All GP surgeries are now asking patients to answer the question "How likely are you to recommend our GP practice to friends and family if they needed simliar care or treatment?".
-The surgery has been provided with a quick and easy to use iPad to capture the answer to this question as well as capture any additional comments patients may wish to make - or you can complete the survey online here.
-Please do use the opportunity to tell us what you think and where we could make improvements - you'll find the iPad on a stand opposite reception.
+All GP surgeries are now asking patients to answer the question "How likely are you to recommend our GP practice to friends and family if they needed simliar care or treatment? you can complete the survey online https://www.surveymonkey.com/r/FFTOldfieldsurgeryT29KQNQ Please do use the opportunity to tell us what you think and where we could make improvements.

 Thinking of booking an exotic holiday?